 Students may take only 1 credit on a pass/fail basis during their junior year and 1 credit during their senior year.
+Seniors may take two credits pass/fail, if one is not taken during the junior year.

 Who really benefits from this option?